BluaceBV/documentationbasefunctionality/topics/install-activate-app.md

 ## Install and activate the app
 The following procedure shows how to install the extension through the Extension Management page.
-1. Choose the icon  , Enter Extension Management, and the choose the related link.
+1. Choose the Search icon, Enter Extension Management, and the choose the related link.
 2. Choose from the menu the Extension Marketplace action.

     ![Extension Install](../images/install-activate-app/extension-install.png)